 Vickie Cooper and David Whyte, 'The Violence of Austerity' (Pluto, 2017).

 Power to the professors enriching the vocabulary of our times.
-Essential reading.
+‘The Violence of Austerity’ is essential reading.

 The Violence of Austerity is a vital reminder to tell the tragedy of modern Britain like it is.